Carrie Underwood Shares Adorable Personal Family Photos Of Her Sons On New Tour

 But this isn’t the first time Carrie has used a song that hits close to home to give her fans a glimpse at her life as a mom.

-During her 2016 ‘Storyteller: Stories In The Round Tour,’ Underwood flashed up photos of herself, husband Mike, and Isaiah – who was then just a baby – during the song “What I Never Knew I Always Wanted.”
+During her 2016 “Storyteller: Stories In The Round Tour,” Underwood flashed photos of herself, husband Mike, and Isaiah – who was then just a baby – during the song “What I Never Knew I Always Wanted.”

 As The Inquisitr reported earlier this week, Underwood recently opened up about the possibility of giving both Isaiah and Jacob a sibling after tragically suffering three miscarriages before welcoming her son into the world back in January.